ewanbarclay/readthedocs_XDF/docs/index.rst

 This project
 ------------
 In this project you will learn how to analyse *Hubble* images using python through a series of tasks.
 In addition to numpy, scipy, and matplotlib, you will also need to install astropy and photutils.
-To aid you there are a series of examples in `Examples <https://github.com/ewanbarclay/readthedocs_XDF/blob/main/docs/Examples/Examples.ipynb>`_.
+To aid you there are a series of examples in `Examples <Examples.rst>`_.

 |